Siphon880gh/chatgpt-chatworkspace/context.md

 - Provides visual feedback by changing button to ✅ with green background
 - Automatically resets button appearance after 2 seconds
 - Button is hidden when chat turn is collapsed

+**`scrollToOutlineItem(index)`**
+- Scrolls the outline panel to display the corresponding outline item for a chat turn
+- Uses `scrollIntoView()` with smooth behavior and center alignment
+- Adds temporary highlight effect (box-shadow and background color) for 1.5 seconds
+- Triggered by the ⬇ button on each chat turn

 **`setupScrollTracking()`**
 - Creates IntersectionObserver to track visible chat turns